Ready at Dawn: History

 In June 2015, Ru Weerasuriya, the founder of the company, announced that his position as CEO will be replaced by Paul Sams and will step down to become the company's president and chief creative officer.

 In April 2017, Ready At Dawn was in attendance at the large Chinese game publisher, Tencent’s UP Conference, this was to announce a partnership to bring Ready At Dawn games into China.
 This partnership was headlined by bringing the game Deformers to China, although it was short lived due to the Deformers servers being shut down in August 2018.

 In July 2017, Ready At Dawn released Lone Echo and Echo Arena exclusively for the Oculus Rift.
 Echo Arena has since been included in the VR League, a VR esports segment of ESL, since Season 1.
 In November 2018, Ready At Dawn released Echo Combat, a first-person shooter DLC using the same zero-g movement found in Echo Arena, and announced that the company had opened a satellite studio in Portland, Oregon.
 It is to be believed that this new satellite studio is a part of the development of Ready At Dawn’s new project that was teased back in February 2018.

 In June 2020, Oculus Studios, under Meta Platforms, acquired Ready At Dawn to develop VR titles for the platform.

+In October 2021, Ready At Dawn released VR title Lone Echo II on the Meta.com store for PCVR headsets, receiving an 8.2/10 user rating on Metacritic.com.

 In January 2023, Ready At Dawn announced they would be shutting down Echo VR (Echo Arena & Echo Combat) on August 1, 2023, to focus on future projects.

 In April 2023, the studio was hit by layoffs, which resulted in roughly a third of the employees being laid off.

-In August 2024, the studio was closed.
+In August 2024, the studio was closed due to a series of wide-ranging financial cutbacks from the studio's owner Meta.